seanivore/freelance-payments/assets/docs/v3/v3_FINAL_TESTS.md

     1. Prepare for fix
       - I'm going to delete the file that should have been deleted ✅
-      - Then when I push it should fix the manifest to be accurate showing just one product instead of two
+      - Then when I push it should fix the manifest to be accurate showing just one product instead of two ✅
-      - Be conscious that there is no error from the system thinking it needs to archive a product that was already archived
+      - Be conscious that there is no error from the system thinking it needs to archive a product that was already archived ✅
-      - If there is, add that to the steps for the fix in steps below
+      - If there is, add that to the steps for the fix in steps below ✅
+  * **UPDATE** the removal of the edge case inactive JSON from manifest worked even though there was no object to archive ✅
+    + It did do a modify api call to archive the object ✅
+    + The identical api call went through with no error so we're all good to move forward form here ✅
+    + Going to pull in new manifest now ✅
     2. Identify which file should be handling this action
       - The same file that updates JSONs after new object creation
       - Be aware of avoiding logic conflict where system looks for object to archive that already was